Working with 360º Video

 (Optional) Add a skin.
 You can use, for example, the Seekbar element so you can scrub through the video or play and pause buttons.

-✭ If your 360 video is not playing back, it could be because Windows cannot natively playback large videos.
+✭ If your 360 video is not playing back on Windows, it could be because Windows cannot natively playback large videos.
 Please download and install the K-lite Codec Pack.
 The Basic pack should be enough.